alanensina/alanensina/README.md

 ### Who am I?
 <p>Software developer, brazilian living in Lisbon/Portugal.
-<p>Graduated in Human Resources and a MBA in People's Management.
+<p>Gaduated in Information Systems and two other degrees in Human Resources and a MBA in People's Management.
-<p>Currently studying Bachelor's Information Systems.
-I’m passionate for technology and programming.
+<p>I’m passionate for technology and programming.

 Here you will find a lot of stuffs that I created for the past years.